 How does yacht technical management work?

-In practice, this means maintaining detailed records of the vessel’s systems, tracking service intervals for engines, generators, stabilisers, watermakers, and other onboard equipment, and ensuring that work is carried out to the right standard by qualified contractors.
+In practice, this means maintaining detailed records of the vessel’s systems, tracking service intervals for engines, generators, stabilisers, watermakers, and other onboard equipment, and ensuring that all work is carried out to the correct standard by qualified contractors.
 When a refit or dry dock is required, the technical manager coordinates the full process, from specification and tendering through to delivery and sea trials.

 What does yacht compliance management involve?

 Yacht compliance management involves ensuring that a vessel meets all applicable international regulations, flag state requirements, and class society standards.
 This includes maintaining valid certificates, managing survey schedules, overseeing safety equipment inspections, and keeping documentation up to date across all relevant regulatory frameworks.
+For commercially operated yachts, compliance obligations extend to safety management systems under the ISM Code, vessel security requirements under the ISPS Code, and the appointment of a Designated Person Ashore (DPA) as required under international maritime law.

 How does a yacht management company handle crew administration?